anthedung/holayogabitnami/wp-content/plugins/recent-posts-widget-with-thumbnails/README.txt

 === Recent Posts Widget With Thumbnails ===
 Contributors: Hinjiriyo
 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=TKZZ3US2R56RY
-Tags: arabic, aspect ratio, author, category, categories, category, current post, excerpt, extended, featured, featured images, first post image, height, image, images, listed posts, post date, post categories, post category, post title, random, recent posts, sticky, thumb, thumbnail, thumbnails, thumbs, widget, widgets, width, persian, farsi, russian, turkish, japanese
-Requires at least: 2.9
+Tags: images, posts list, recent posts, thumbnails, widget Requires at least: 2.9
 Requires PHP: 5.2
-Tested up to: 4.9.4
+Tested up to: 5.0.2
-Stable tag: 6.1
+Stable tag: 6.4.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-List of your site&#8217;s most recent posts, with clickable title and thumbnails.
+List the most recent posts with post titles, thumbnails, excerpts, authors, categories, dates and more!

 == Description ==

+List the most recent posts with post titles, thumbnails, excerpts, authors, categories, dates and more!

 The plugin is available in English, German (Deutsch), Persian (فارسی), Arabic (العربية), Polish (Polski) Russian (русский), Turkish (Türkçe), Japanese (日本語) and Greek (Ελληνικά).

+The plugin does not collect any personal data, so it is ready for EU General Data Protection Regulation (GDPR) compliance.

 = Lightweight, simple and effective =

 No huge widget with hundreds of options.
 This plugin is based on the well-known WordPress default widget 'Recent Posts' and extended to display more informations about the posts like e.g. thumbnails, excerpts and assigned categories.
+And it provides more options to build custom-taylored posts lists.

 The thumbnails will be built from the featured image of a post or of the first image in the post content.
 If there is neither a featured image nor a content image then you can define a default thumbnail.

 You can set the width and heigth of the thumbnails in the list.
 The thumbnails appear left-aligned to the post titles in left-to-right languages.
 In right-to-left languages they appear right-aligned.

-= What users said =
+= What users wrote =

+* **Number 8** in [14 Plugins para Otimizar seu Site](https://ideiasdig.com/14-plugins-para-otimizar-seu-site/#8Recent_Posts_Widget_With_Thumbnails) by Ideias Dig on November 8, 2018
+* **"Truly EXCELLENT Plugin!"** in the [reviews](https://wordpress.org/support/topic/truly-excellent-plugin/) by dnuttal on October 11, 2018
+* **"BEST of its KIND!!!"** in the [reviews](https://wordpress.org/support/topic/best-of-its-kind-32/) by shirtguy72 on June 3, 2018
 * **"Easier than making an egg, seriously."** in the [reviews](https://wordpress.org/support/topic/easier-than-making-an-egg-seriously/) by djackofall on October 2, 2017
 * **"This plugin is INCREDIBLE"** in the [reviews](https://wordpress.org/support/topic/do-you-also-have-one-for-most-popular-posts/) by lucio7 on August 25, 2017
 * **Number 16** in [20 WordPress Plugins Every Blogger Needs to Increase Engagement](http://nocturnalthrive.com/2017/08/09/20-free-wordpress-plugins-every-blogger-needs/) by Nocturnal Thrive on August 9, 2017
-* **listed** in [10 Best WordPress Thumbnail Plugins to Manage Images Perfectly](https://www.sourcewp.com/wordpress-thumbnail-plugins/) by Dhiraj Das on July 14, 2017
 * **Widgets Users Will Love** in [10 Ultra-Useful Free WordPress Widget Plugins](https://speckyboy.com/free-wordpress-widget-plugins/) by Eric Karkovack on June 16, 2017
-* **Number 6** in [Best WordPress Plugins to Regenerate Thumbnail Images](https://wpdean.com/best-wordpress-plugins-to-regenerate-thumbnail-images/) by WPDean on May 5, 2017
 * **listed** in [20 WordPress Plugins that Steals Attention to Engage Visitors of Your Site](https://wpteamsupport.com/wordpress-plugins-engage-visitors/) by WP Team Support on March 6, 2017
 * **listed** in [Most useful  WordPress widget ready plugins](https://themeidol.com/most-useful-wordpress-widget-ready-plugins/) by Themeidol on February 5, 2017
 * **Number 1** in [8 essential WordPress widgets to supercharge your website](https://www.nimbusthemes.com/8-essential-wordpress-widgets-to-supercharge-your-website/) by Rafay Ansari on January 31, 2017
-* **Number 6** in [10 fantastic free WordPress plugins for 2017](https://torquemag.io/2017/01/free-wordpress-plugins-2017/) by John Hughes on January 23, 2017
 * **"Excellent (after trying a few)!"** in the [reviews](https://wordpress.org/support/topic/excellent-after-trying-a-few/) by giorgissimo on January 6, 2017
 * **Number 3** in [4 Best Sticky Widget Plugins for WordPress Websites](https://www.bloggerhit.com/sticky-widget-plugins-for-wordpress-websites/) by Purushottam Kadam on November 4, 2016

-* **Number 6** in [Top 10 Best Recent Posts Plugins For WordPress](https://www.wpchandra.com/top-10-best-recent-posts-plugins-wordpress.html) by Editorial Staff on July 20, 2016
+= What users filmed =

+Some users published video tutorials on YouTube:

+* [Class 09 - Working with Plugins (Recent Posts Widget With Thumbnails)](https://www.youtube.com/watch?v=dKoqcLBHhkM) by WordPress Learning Bangladesh on March 7, 2017
+* [Recent Posts Widget With Thumbnails Setup Tutorial - WordPress Lesson and Tip](https://www.youtube.com/watch?v=qS9WIeaMb6s) by Making a Website on April 17, 2016
+* [Add Recent Posts Widget with Thumbnail - WordPress](https://youtu.be/dqzz8NZc99Q) by eMediaCoach on August 15, 2015

 = Options you can set =